Trail summary

 - La Perouse: Situated near Maroubra, La Perouse forms the park's northern headland.
 This area is a haven for outdoor activities, with fantastic walking tracks, exceptional diving spots, and historical sites all within easy reach of Sydney's city center.

 - Kurnell: Located near Cronulla, Kurnell occupies the park's southern headland.
-Here, you can embark on a whale-watching adventure or explore some of New South Wales' most significant heritage sites.
+Here, you can enjoy a whale-watching adventure or explore some of New South Wales' most significant heritage sites.
 The Kurnell Peninsula headland was rightfully included on the National Heritage List in 2004 in recognition of its rich historical importance.

 Similar trails nearby